Skip to main content

 • High rates of reflux remission

-• Procedure has a long history with well established clinical outcomes
+• The procedure has a long history with well-established clinical outcomes

-• Three different degrees of wrap, so can be personalized to your particular situation
+• Three different degrees of wrap so they can be personalized to your particular situation

 Disadvantages